ipfs/go-graphsync/docs/architecture.md

 ### Local Blockstore Implementation

-Interacting with a local blockstore is expressed by a `loader` function and a `storer` function.
-The `loader` function takes an IPLD Link and returns an `io.Reader` for corresponding block data, while the `storer` takes a Link and returns a `io.Writer` to write corresponding block data, plus a commit function to call when the data is ready to transfer to permanent storage.
+Interacting with a local blockstore is expressed via an IPLD `LinkSystem`.
+The block loading function in an IPLD `LinkSystem` takes an IPLD Link and returns an `io.Reader` for corresponding block data, while the block storing function takes a Link and returns a `io.Writer` to write corresponding block data, plus a commit function to call when the data is ready to transfer to permanent storage.

 ## Requestor Implementation